 Dear Dr. Don,

-Is it worth refinancing our 30-year Veterans Affairs, or VA, loan, which we paid extra points to lower to 4.5 percent three years ago?
+Is it worth refinancing our 30-year Veterans Affairs, or VA, loan, which we paid extra points to lower it to 4.5 percent three years ago?
 Refinancing would cost us $5,512 for a 3.7 percent interest rate on a 30-year fixed-rate mortgage.
 Our loan balance is approximately $464,500.
 We always pay extra and plan on having it paid off in the next 11 years.

 -- Mary Military